sedat-eyuboglu/net-async-local/README.md

 # How to Run This Sample
 - Run this Asp.Net web api project
 - Open `index.html` in your browser.
+- Press *start* button.
 It will open 30 new tab and you will see the same `ID` as you pass in the URL.